sundeepbassi/The-Wellbeing-Retreat/README.md

 **The Statement**

-Initially my plan was to have a statement on the landing page but then I decided that keeping the site simple added to its effectiveness.
-The main image of Lord Buddha, the main title and the navigation menu indicated that this was a place to learn about the self-improvement techniques yoga and meditation.
+I decided to add a statememt under the landing page image to welcome users onto the site.

  **The Images on the Landing Page**